clexp/HSMA6_Skills_Demo/README.md

 This covers dates April to November 2024.
 Dated work after this is really corrections, and missing files added to the repo.
 All questions open, please message me.

+Please note some of the files are small repos lifted whole from the HSMA Github profile.
+They are helpful for some of the data exercises.